sswam/allemande/README.md

 <details>
 <summary>
 I offer extremely affordable AI consulting and software development.
 The first consult is free.
 This is a *limited time offer*, while I get the business up and running.
-See my website for details: [sam.ucm.dev](https://sam.ucm.dev/)
+See my website for details: <a href="https://sam.ucm.dev/">sam.ucm.dev</a>.
 </summary>

 Don't miss out on this exceptional opportunity to grow and advance your business at unparalleled affordable rates!
 For a limited time only, I'm offering *FREE* first AI consultation and highly cost-effective software development services as I launch my innovative AI business venture.